 What galvanized the entire production was the high level of the music making.
 Conductor Lidiya Yankovskaya, who is also music director of Juventas New Music Ensemble and Harvard’s popular Lowell House Opera, is a skillful and incisive musician, and she got an exciting, accomplished performance from her small orchestra. " -Lloyd Schwartz, Pulizer Prize winner for Criticism (New York Arts)

-This season’s productions include Anton Rubinshteyn's The Demon with Commonwealth Lyric Theater, Delibes' Lakmé with Lowell House Opera, and the world premiere of the ballet HackPolitik by Peter van Zandt Lane (with People Movers Dance).
-Recent projects include Rachmaninoff's Aleko with Commonwealth Lyric Theater (winner of National Opera Association Award for Best Production in the Professional Category), Rimsky-Korsakov’s Snegurochka with Lowell House Opera (the first fully-staged, Russian-language production of the opera in the U.S. and the work's New England premiere), Janacek’s Cunning Little Vixen with Boston Opera Collaborative, and the world premierer of Isaac Schankler’s Light and Power with Juventas (winner of The National Opera Association Award and The American Prize for best professional production).
-Lidiya has also recently served as the Assistant Conductor for Gotham Chamber Opera's BadenBaden performance and as Assistant Conductor/Chorus Master for productions of Hindemith's Cardillac and Berlioz’s Béatrice et Bénédict with Opera Boston.
+This season’s projects include Juventas performances with world-renowned flutist Carol Wincenc and an NEA-funded puppetry collaboration entitled Poetry in Motion, Tchaikovsky’s Queen of Spades with Lowell House Opera, and Hulak-Artemovsky’s Ukranian opera Zaparozhets za Dunayem with Commonwealth Lyric Theater.
+Recent projects include world premiere performances and recording project of the ballet HackPolitik by Peter van Zandt Lane (with People Movers Dance), productions of Puccini's Gianni Schicchi and Mozart's Le Nozze di Figaro with Hubbard Hall Opera Theater, Rachmaninoff's Aleko with Commonwealth Lyric Theater (winner of National Opera Association Award for Best Production in the Professional Category), Britten's A Midsummer Night's Dream with Lowell House Opera (first Place, The American Prize), Rimsky-Korsakov’s Snegurochka (the first fully-staged, Russian-language production of the opera in the U.S. and the work's New England premiere), and the world premierer of Isaac Schankler’s Light and Power with Juventas (winner of The National Opera Association Award and The American Prize for best professional production).

 A native of St. Petersburg, Russia, Lidiya began her studies on piano at the Russian Specialized Music Schools and as a singer in the St. Petersburg Children's Choir at age five.
 Soon thereafter, she also began playing the violin.
 Lidiya first performed as a conductor at age seventeen, when she lead her high school orchestra in the first movement of Dvořak's Symphony no. 7.
-Lidiya's conducting teachers and mentors have included Kenneth Kiesler, Ann Howard Jones, David Hoose, Joshua Jacobson, Eduardo Navega, and Christine Howlett.
-She has also recently participated in workshops and masterclasses with Gustav Meier, JoAnn Falletta, Mark Gibson, Arthur Fagen, Erin Freeman, Tamara Brooks, and Simon Carrington.
-As a singer with the Tanglewood Festival Chorus (chorus of the Boston Symphony), Lidiya has also had the opportunity to perform under the batons of James Levine, Seiji Ozawa, Rafael Frübeck de Bergos, Charles Dutoit, Bernard Haitink, and others.
+Lidiya's conducting teachers and mentors have included Lorin Maazel, Kenneth Kiesler, Ann Howard Jones, David Hoose, Joshua Jacobson, Eduardo Navega, and Christine Howlett.
+She has also recently participated in workshops and masterclasses with Gustav Meier, JoAnn Falletta, Mark Gibson, Arthur Fagen, and Simon Carrington.
+As a singer and diction coach with the Tanglewood Festival Chorus (chorus of the Boston Symphony), Lidiya has also had the opportunity to perform under the batons of James Levine, Seiji Ozawa, Rafael Frühbeck de Bergos, Charles Dutoit, Bernard Haitink, and others.

-Lidiya received her B.A. in Music and Philosophy, Phi Beta Kappa with Departmental Honors, focusing on piano, voice and conducting from Vassar College.
-While at Vassar, Lidiya was the Music Director of the Mahagonny Ensemble, an instrumental and choral ensemble (about 55 instrumentalists and 24 singers) that focuses on repertoire from the 20th and 21st centuries.
+Lidiya holds a B.A. in Music and Philosophy, Phi Beta Kappa with Departmental Honors, focusing on piano, voice and conducting from Vassar College.
 Upon graduation from Vassar, Lidiya received the Francis Walker Prize as the top pianist in her graduating class.
-In May 2010, Lidiya received an MM in Conducting, Pi Kappa Lambda, on a full tuition Dean's Scholarship, from Boston University.
-While at Boston University, Lidiya also studied voice with Sharon Daniels, Director of the Boston University Opera Institute.
-In addition, she continues her studies on collaborative piano with Shiela Kibbe, chair of BU's Collaborative Piano Department.
+Lidiya also holds an MM in Conducting, Pi Kappa Lambda, on a full tuition Dean's Scholarship, from Boston University.
+While at Boston University, Lidiya also studied voice with Sharon Daniels, Director of the Boston University Opera Institute, and collaborative piano with Shiela Kibbe, chair of BU's Collaborative Piano Department.